km127pl/minerscompanion/README.md

 ## Features

-- Automatic torch placement ensures that you always have light in the darkest tunnels.
+- Automatic torch placement ensures that you always have light in the darkest tunnels. *TBD*
 - Mining hammers make quick work of even the toughest blocks.
-- Better storage options, such as backpacks and better chests.
+- Better storage options, such as backpacks and better chests. *TBD*

 ## Installation